 My mother used to keep the church directory by the kitchen phone.
 When someone in the church died, she would scrawl “gone” across their face in loopy cursive.
 It was her way of honoring each precious soul.
 When my mother died, I found manila folders with funeral programs from friends, church members, her own siblings.
 Gone.
 Gone.
 Gone.

 We sing songs about being carried home, about being there for ten thousand years, bright shining as the sun.
 This is our hope amid this brief, bright struggle.
 But what of the blessed and tangled texture of our lives, so quickly forgotten even by ourselves?
-Let it be held forever in the mind of God.
+Let it be held, please let it be held forever in the mind of God.